-Working collaboratively across all lands, agencies, and organizations, the 2-3-2 Partnership will coordinate efforts to promote resilient landscapes that protect and improve water resources for communities, provide habitat for wildlife, and support the economic and cultural resilience of communities within and downstream of the 2-3-2 boundary.
+Working collaboratively across all lands, agencies, and organizations, the 2-3-2 Partnership coordinates efforts to promote resilient landscapes that protect and improve water resources for communities, improve forest health, provide habitat for wildlife, and support the economic and cultural resilience of communities within and downstream of the 2-3-2 boundary.
 A collective vision of reestablishing natural fire regimes and reducing wildfire risk has galvanized communities in this landscape.

 By regularly convening diverse partners, promoting coordinated and holistic planning, and elevating local efforts, the 2-3-2 Partnership aims to facilitate cooperation and information-sharing between organizations working toward landscape conservation with an emphasis on watershed resilience in southern Colorado and northern New Mexico.
 Partners of the 2-3-2 are committed to integrated 2 management strategies that include wildlife, aquatic health, and communities alongside forest health and water quantity deliverables, and are informed by the best available science.

-Within the landscape, the 2-3-2 Partnership will seek to:
+Within the landscape, the 2-3-2 Partnership seeks to:

 ● Reduce the risk of uncharacteristic wildfire